GoogleCloudDataproc/spark-bigquery-connector/README.md

   <tr valign="top">
    <td><code>writePath</code>
      </td>
        <td>Used in Java connector (for Spark versions greater than 2.4) to control the write mode.
-If value `direct` is
+If value <code>direct</code> is
-       supplied then connector writes to BigQuery directly without first writing to GCS and the value indirect writes via GCS.
+       supplied then connector writes to BigQuery directly without first writing to GCS and the value <code>indirect</code> writes via GCS.
        <br/>(Optional, defaults to <code>direct</code>)
      </td>